-Windows 8 has made a lot of changes, not only to the user interface, but to core features like the Task Manager.
+Windows 8 and Windows 8.1 have made a lot of changes, not only to the user interface, but to core features like the Task Manager or File Explorer.
 While these changes tend to add aesthetic appeal where once there was little, they serve more to improve the functionality of the operating system.
 One place where you'll notice a major change is the File Explorer.
-Windows 8 adds a lot of new features in this most basic of interfaces to give you easier access to core functions.
-One small touch that makes life a bit easier is the Quick Access toolbar and I would like to share the most important changes made by Microsoft.
+Windows 8 and 8.1 add a lot of new features in this most basic of interfaces to give you easier access to core functions.
+One small touch that makes life a bit easier is the Quick Access toolbar and we would like to share the most important changes made by Microsoft.

-To get started, you'll need to launch the File Explorer from the Desktop.
-If you're starting from the Start screen, click or tap the Desktop tile.
-Once on the Desktop, click or tap the folder icon from the taskbar.
+To get started, you'll need to launch the File Explorer from the Desktop or the Start screen.

 Obviously, this isn't the only way to launch it.
 You can also use Search and type the word file.
 The appropriate search results are displayed.

 The Quick Access toolbar is small and unassuming and will likely be overlooked by a lot of users.
 That's a shame because it is a useful tool.

 Take a look in the top-left corner of the window to see it in all of its minimalistic glory.